What you need to know about invoicing in South Africa

 Have a call to action above and below the fold

-As mentioned above never let your user search for the call to action and while this rule is fundamental to decreasing bounce rate and improving conversion rate, every site will want to handle it in a different way.
+As mentioned above never let your user search for the call to action, and while this rule is fundamental to decreasing bounce rate and improving conversion rate, every site will want to handle it differently.

-I always encourage website owners to look at either adding secondary call to actions below the fold or creating a sticky call to action that remains on the screen regardless of scroll depth.
+I always encourage website owners to look at either adding a subsequent call to action below the fold or creating a sticky call to action that remains on the screen regardless of scroll depth.